julieta-311/pgx-sandbox/README.md

 # pgx-sandbox

-Playing around with pgx v5 and squirrel, nothing too interesting yet as for now it's like a script inserting a thing into the db.
+Playing around with pgx v5 and squirrel, nothing too interesting to see.

 Requirements: